- Ishan Wijewardana

 4) A doctors consultation which includes a full body examination checking your heart, skin, eyes and more, as well as interpreting any results

-Now most of these things (2 to 4) arenāt exactly new and are pretty standard.
+Now test 2 to 4 arenāt exactly new and are pretty standard.
 The full body scan using imaging and sensors isnāt new either.
-But since we have āAIā the analysis of those images is definitely something new.
+But the āAIā analysis of those images is definitely new.

-Also the entire experience with Neko health is non-invasive, super quick, and futuristic, making preventive healthcare a lot more smarter, fun.
-And by focusing on affordability and convenience, they may actually capture more of āThe Big Middleā who have been avoiding health checks for a long time (that includes me!)
+Also the entire experience with Neko health is non-invasive, super quick, and futuristic, making preventive healthcare a lot more smarter and fun.
+By focusing on affordability and convenience, they may also actually capture more of āThe Big Middleā who have been avoiding health checks for a long time (that includes me!)

 š° Business Model

-Now the company conducts these scans primarily through their own clinics for which there are two: London & Stockholm.
+Now the company conducts these scans primarily through their own clinics in London & Stockholm.

 Itās definitely early days, so Iām surprised to hear that they have completed over 10,000 scans so far.
-Quick maths on that it means they have generated just under Ā£3m in revenue.
+Quick maths on that, and it means they have generated just under Ā£3m in revenue.

 So why were they valued at $1.7 billion in January 2025?

-Now I donāt know how robust they think their waiting list, but assuming a punchy 30% of their waiting list converting, since we are talking about early adopters here, this means there is potential immediate revenue opportunity of ~Ā£9m (100,000 Ć 30% x Ā£299).
-Still overvalued by most means.
+Now I donāt know how robust they think their waiting list is, but assuming a punchy 30% of their waiting list converting means there is potential immediate revenue opportunity of ~Ā£9m (100,000 Ć 30% x Ā£299).
+This makes the startup still massively overvalued.

 My only concern with this price is profitability.
 And I have a strong suspicion they arenāt thinking about that right now.
 Hereās what I mean, with my totally made up unit economics: